What Department Safety Coordinators Need to Know

 You don't have to start from scratch.

-DSC Training
+DSC training

-Increase your DSC knowledge when you take Enrollment Central DSC training.
-Network with other DSCs in the class to find out how they're meeting the same kind of challenges you may encounter.
+Network with other DSCs in the class to find out how they meet the same kind of challenges you may encounter.

 DSC vs. ASC